maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/41-san-mateo-county-clerk/all-elections/en/more-voting-info/be-poll-worker.md

 Check out this great opportunity to help your community while earning extra money: be a Poll Worker in [San Mateo County](https://www.smcacre.org/election-officer)!

-The San Mateo Registrar of Voters currently has a high demand for Vote Center workers that speak Spanish, Mandarin, Cantonese, Tagalog, Korean, Japanese, and Burmese.
+The San Mateo Registrar of Voters currently has a high demand for Vote Center workers that speak Spanish, Chinese (Mandarin/Cantonese), Tagalog, Korean, Japanese, and Burmese.